MicrosoftDocs/memdocs/memdocs/intune/fundamentals/quickstart-create-custom-role.md

 ## Sign in to Intune

-Sign in to [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.
+Sign in to [Intune](https://aka.ms/intuneportal).
 If you have created an Intune Trial subscription, the account you created the subscription with is the Global administrator.

 ## Create a custom role